ecommerce-builder/ecom-api-go/README.md

 ### <a name="file-structure"></a>File Structure

-Each VM running the ecom-api must have access to its own private disk mounted at `/etc/secret-volume`.
+If you opt to host the `ecom-api` using a virtual machine instance, and opt to use private SSL certificates, the `ecom-api` executable must have access to its own private disk mounted at `/etc/secret-volume`.
 This directory contains three directories `pg`, `service_account_credentials` and tls housing the PostgreSQL key files for SSL connections, Firebase Service Account files and SSL certificates respectively.

 ```
 secret-volume/